-Meet the Past with Crosby Kemper III returns for a conversation with Tom Bass, portrayed by veteran actor Walter Coppage.
+Meet the Past returns for a conversation with Tom Bass, portrayed by veteran actor Walter Coppage.
 Read more...

 Meet the Past: Thomas Jefferson

-Meet the Past continued when Crosby Kemper III interviewed President Thomas Jefferson, as portrayed by Patrick Lee.
+In this episode, President Thomas Jefferson is portrayed by Patrick Lee.
 Read more...

 Meet the Past: William Clarke Quantrill